-British Steak and Ale Pie is a classic dish found at most pubs around England.
-Serve it with pea and chips for a perfectly comforting meal.
+British Steak and Ale Pie is a classic dish found in most pubs around England.
+Tender pieces of steak are cooked with vegetables and English ale, then wrapped in a flaky buttery crust.
+Serve with pea and chips for a perfectly comforting meal.

-Being British means loving a good savory meat pie, and nothing is better than a steak and ale pie.
-Tender beef is braised with onions, carrots, ale, beef stock, fresh herbs and Worcestershire sauce then a flaky, buttery crust is filled and the pie is baked until golden brown.
+Being British means loving a good savory meat pie, and nothing is better than this British Steak and Ale Pie.
 Best served with real British chips and peas.

 Meat pies are popular pub grub and perfect comfort food.
 The filling for this pie only uses onions and carrots, but you can fill meat pies with anything you like, root vegetables, mushrooms or peas, whatever is in season

-What gives this pie its rich, characteristic richness is the use of ale.
+What gives British steak and ale pie its rich, characteristic richness is the use of ale.
 Good, dark brown English ale is a must to get a deeply infused flavor.
 Braising the beef in the ale and other ingredients makes it beautifully moist and tender that comes together to make a delicious, saucy filling.

 An easy alternative to hand mixing the dough is making it in the food processor.
 This serves two purposes.
 It’s quick and easy (we love that), and by not using my hands, it prevents the cold butter from warming up.